robertzk/hull-finance/notes.md

    The payoff to the holder of a long position in a European put option is `max(X - S_T, 0)` and the payoff from a short position in a European put option is `-max(X - S_T, 0)` or `min(S_T - X, 0).

+## Other derivative securities

+ * An __interest rate cap__ provides protection against the rate of interest on a floating-rate loan (i.e., a high-pass filter on interest)

+ * You can get very creative with derivative bundling / pricing.
+For example, __ICON__s (index currency option notes) were given out by the Long Term Credit Bank of Japan that yielded a bond payout less `max(0, 1000*(169/S - 1))` dollars, where `S` is the yen-U.S. dollar exchange rate.
+Thus, if `S >= 169`, the full bond value is received.
+If `S <= 169/2 = 84.5`, then none of the bond value is received.
+In essence, this is a combination of a high and low-pass filter with respect to some derivative input (in this case, an exchange rate).